q1e123/Network-resource-monitor/README.md

 # Network resource monitor
 This is a cross-platform tool that can help you monitor a network's resources.
+For the web app check [this repository](https://github.com/q1e123/Network-resource-monitor-web).
 Project made during Siemens internship.

 # 3rd party libraries